George Meade: Overland campaign

+Meade became frustrated with his lack of autonomy, and his performance as a military leader suffered.
 During the Battle of Cold Harbor, Meade inadequately coordinated the disastrous frontal assault.
-Inexplicably, Meade wrote to his wife immediately after the attack and expressed pride that it was he who had ordered the attack.
-During the initial assaults on Petersburg, Meade again failed to coordinate the attacks of his corps before General Lee could reinforce the line, resulting in the ten-month stalemate, the Siege of Petersburg.
-He approved the plan of Maj.
-Gen. Ambrose Burnside to plant explosives in a mine shaft dug underneath the Confederate line east of Petersburg, but at the last minute he changed Burnside's plan to lead the attack with a well-trained African-American division that was highly drilled just for this action, instructing him to take a politically less risky course and substitute an untrained and poorly led white division.
-The resulting Battle of the Crater was one of the great fiascoes of the war.
-In all of these cases, Grant bears some of the responsibility for approving Meade's plans, but Meade's performance was not at the same level of competence he displayed on other occasions.
+However, Meade took some satisfaction that Grant's overconfidence at the start of the campaign against Lee had been reduced after the brutal confrontation of the Overland Campaign and stated, "I think Grant has had his eyes opened, and is willing to admit now that Virginia and Lee's army is not Tennessee and [Braxton] Bragg's army."

-After Spotsylvania, Grant requested that Meade be promoted to major general of the regular army.
+After the Battle of Spotsylvania Court House, Grant requested that Meade be promoted to major general of the regular army.
 In a telegram to Secretary of War Edwin Stanton on May 13, 1864, Grant stated that "Meade has more than met my most sanguine expectations.
 He and [William T.] Sherman are the fittest officers for large commands I have come in contact with."
 Meade felt slighted that his promotion was processed after that of Sherman and Sheridan, the latter his subordinate.
-The U.S. Senate confirmed Sherman and Sheridan on January 13, 1865, Meade on February 1.
+The U.S. Senate confirmed Sherman and Sheridan on January 13, 1865, and Meade on February 1.
 Subsequently, Sheridan was promoted to lieutenant general over Meade on March 4, 1869, after Grant became president and Sherman became the commanding general of the U.S. Army.
 However, his date of rank meant that he was outranked at the end of the war only by Grant, Halleck, and Sherman.
-Although he fought during the Appomattox Campaign, Grant and Sheridan received most of the credit and he was not present when Lee surrendered at Appomattox Court House.